x01Jin/ascend-os/README.md

 ## Overview

 You are dropped into a procedurally generated operating system.
-Your goal is to find the w way to ascend hidden deep within the directory structure.
+Your goal is to find the way to ascend hidden deep within the directory structure.

 ## Documentation